Topic

 - Weighty grounds for revocation

-- The foreign national comes under the scope of instructions GI-02/2019 (external link).
+- The foreign national comes under the scope of instructions GI-02/2019.
 D-visas shall not be issued to people who have stayed in areas previously held by ISIL, or have any other connection to ISIL or other terrorist networks in Syria and Iraq.

 8.5 Issue of entry visas and laissez-passers

-With the consent of the UDI, the foreign service missions can issue entry visas to the groups mentioned in section 8.1.
+With the consent of the UDI, the foreign service missions can issue entry visas to the groups mentioned in chapter 8.1.

 Reference is made to UDI 2010-067 Laissez-passers (emergency travel documents) if the applicant requiring an entry visa also requires a travel document.